 Given the various ovulation tracking methods available, you’re bound to find one that suits your needs.
 As you can tell by now, there’s no right or wrong answer to “What is the best way to track ovulation?”
 After all, there’s no 100% foolproof method, and some of the options may take some trial and error to determine your ovulation day.

-For a fuss-free option that doesn’t take up much time in your busy schedule, try the twoplus Ovulation Test Kit.
+For an expert-guided option that doesn’t take up much time in your busy schedule, try the twoplus Ovulation Pro Read.

 Have you recently gotten pregnant with twoplus' products?
 If so, we would love to hear from you!
 Drop us a line via this form to share your story with the twoplus team and spread hope among the TTC community.
 Bonus: You'll be rewarded for your efforts!